What The Crown season 4 gets right (and wrong) about Margaret Thatcher

 Netflix royal drama The Crown has always been the story of the woman on the throne.
-Season 4 introduces two additional women who held huge sway: Princess Diana and former leader Margaret Thatcher.
-UK Culture Minister Oliver Dowden, concerned that some of the show's scenes could damage the Royal Family, called on Netflix this weekend to warn viewers at the beginning of each episode that the show isn't "fact."
+In Season 4, the queen is joined by two additional women who had a huge impact on the nation and the world: Princess Diana and Margaret Thatcher.
+UK Culture Minister Oliver Dowden, concerned that some of the show's scenes could damage the Royal Family, called on Netflix this weekend to warn viewers that each episode doesn't depict "fact."
 It is, however, based on real historical events.
 So just how accurate is Gillian Anderson's portrayal of the divisive Thatcher?

 I was born in Thatcher's Britain, so join me for a look into how The Crown portrays those turbulent times.